What do you think a recruitment website should offer? What are the recruitment websites best practices you should implement?

 Clever use of images, video and graphics will not only make your website stand out, it can entice encourage, persuade and engage.
 Website users increasingly want a visual experience and what better way than with a short video that informs, enthuses and contains clear calls to action.
 And remember the old adage, a picture can speak a thousand words – this is especially true in an age where attention spans are dwindling and users can navigate off a page away from your site in seconds if they don’t like what they see.

 From the content of your job adverts to the blog articles and news stories you publish on your website, it is essential to ensure your website copy reflects well on your company and that you update it regularly with new content – vital from an SEO point of view and to keep visitors coming back.

 Faced with pages full of text and images scattered haphazardly throughout, many visitors might simply click away from a website.
 Clutter-free design enables a visitor to quickly and easily find what they’re looking for and allow you to show them where to go and what to do.
 This should reduce bounce rates and increase conversions.

 Full security as standard

-This is a must-have best practice for recruitment websites.
+This is a must-have best practice for recruitment websites design.
 In an age of GDPR compliance and headline splashes about security breaches, ensuring your website is fully secure is essential.
 An SSL certificate, which ensures the connection between your site and the user is encrypted and therefore secure, proves to visitors that you take their privacy and internet security very seriously.
 This is especially important if candidates will be uploading CVs to your site.
 Google will now display ‘Not Secure’ in the top bar next to the URL if the site does not have an SSL certificate.